cssinjs/jss/docs/plugins.md

 1. Hook `onChangeValue(value, prop, rule)`.

-    This hook is invoked when `rule.prop(prop, value)` is called as a setter (with a value).
+    Invocation happens after `rule.prop(prop, value)` is called as a setter (with a value).
 Method `sheet.update()` uses `rule.prop()` internally.
-If this hook is implemented by a plugin, the returned value will be set on the style object and on the CSSOM CSSRule object if the sheet is linked.
+The returned value will be set on the style object and the CSSOM CSSRule object if the sheet is linked.
 If multiple plugins implement this hook, return value from the first one will be passed to the second one and so on, like a chain of `map` functions.

     ```javascript
     import jss from 'jss'